1Yr·

 Number of units sold: 200 units

-In both cases, i.e. dividend distribution as well as withdrawal by sale of shares, our deposit value decreases.
-The previously mentioned drawn teeth are also included in these findings.
-Dividends are not free moneybut part of the company's profit, which is simply not returned to the company but paid out.
+In both cases, i.e. both the dividend distribution and the withdrawal through the sale of units, our portfolio value is reduced.
+These findings also take into account the previously mentioned teeth drawn.
+Dividends are not free moneybut part of the company's profit, which simply does not flow back into the company but is paid out.
 The dividend discount ensures that our shares become less valuable and if we do not compensate for this by reinvesting the dividend, our portfolio loses substance.

-From the point of view just considered, it does not matter whether I realize my monthly cash flow by dividends or replace it by manual withdrawals from the portfolio.
-This consideration was listed by Messrs.
-Franco Modigliani and Merton Miller as early as 1961, and provided as an explanation why dividend policy is irrelevant to corporate value.
-A dividend payout could be replicated by the investor at any time and thus a so-called Homemade Dividend Policy could be implemented [5].
-The gentlemen received the Nobel Prize in Economics for this work, among others.
+From the perspective just considered, it therefore makes no difference whether I realize my monthly cash flow through dividends or replace it with manual withdrawals from the portfolio.
+Franco Modigliani and Merton Miller already made this observation in 1961 and provided an explanation as to why the dividend policy is irrelevant for the value of the company.
+A dividend payout could be replicated by the investor at any time, thus creating a so-called homemade dividend policy could be implemented [5].
+The gentlemen were awarded the Nobel Prize in Economics for this work, among others.

-But what about when we take taxes and transaction costs into account?
+But what does it look like when we take taxes and transaction costs into account?

-One thing to start with: I am firmly convinced that there will be some changes in the next 30 years as far as taxation, transaction costs and the sale of shares are concerned.
-Almost certainly, in the future, we will have the option of investing withdrawal plans with our broker.
-As we currently have monthly besavings, we will also be able to entsave.
-This means that you don't have to be active yourself every month or every quarter.
+First of all, I firmly believe that a lot will change over the next 30 years in terms of taxation, transaction costs and the sale of shares.
+It is almost certain that we will be able to set up withdrawal plans with our broker in the future.
+As we currently do monthly savemonthly, we will also be able to withdrawbe able to withdraw.
+This means that we don't have to be active ourselves every month or every quarter.

 What about taxes?